 I hope this gives you basic crash course in working with your first orthopedic patients!

-If you’re still feeling stuck or that you need more information on a particular joint, be sure to dig into your Pedretti’s Occupational Therapy: Practice Skills for Physical Dysfunction textbook or your Radomsky Occupational Therapy for Physical Dysfunction textbook, depending on what your school required.
-They both have really in-depth information on occupational therapy in the orthopedics setting.
+If you’re still feeling stuck or if you need more information on a particular joint, be sure to dig into your Pedretti’s Physical Dysfunction textbook or your Radomsky Physical Dysfunction textbook, depending on what your school required.